rust-lang/cargo/CONTRIBUTING.md

   are only assigned during triage meetings, and replace the [I-nominated][inom] label.

+* The light orange **relnotes** label marks issues that should be documented in the release notes of the next release.

 If you're looking for somewhere to start, check out the [E-easy][eeasy] tag.

 [eeasy]: https://github.com/rust-lang/cargo/issues?q=is%3Aopen+is%3Aissue+label%3AE-easy